LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/installation.rst

 Uninstallation
 ^^^^^^^^^^^^^^

-To uninstall CYMDISTPy, delete the `installation directory`_.
+To uninstall CYMDISTToFMU, delete the `installation directory`_.